sww1235/Personal_Website/wiki/build-script-notes-vm-void-builder.md

 		at `/`

 13. Select `Install`

-14. Enable/disable the following services:
+14. Enable/disable the following services.
+Leave the others as default.

 	1. Enable: `agetty-hvc0`

 	2. Enable: `agetty-hvsi0`

-	3. Disable: `dhcpcd`
-	4. Disable: `wpa_supplicant`
+	3. Disable: `wpa_supplicant`

 15. Reboot from installer.
 This will boot you back into the live installer image due to the configuration of the domU. log back in and then shutdown using `shutdown -h now`.